jsendoro/SDL_pong/README.txt

 Some code are taken from from Lazy Foo' SDL tutorial lesson 17 ( http://lazyfoo.net/SDL_tutorials/lesson17/index.php ).
 It has great tutorial about SDL library.
 Please visit the site if you want to know more about SDL.

-This pong game is created as SDL learning purpose & created by hemogoblin( j-sendoro ).
+This pong game is created as SDL learning purpose & created by hemogoblin( ex_hemogoblin (at) yahoo.com ).

 to build the exe file: